GarciaInes/Scrum-Mastering/Retro/Questions.md

 * What is here that you want to explore?
 * Imagine, it’s 30 days from now…what would you wish you had done today?
 * Whose perspective fo we have? which ones are we missing?
+* (When you discuss something new/trikcy) This is totally new territory for us, so I'm going to need everyone's input.
+* Bob, you look concerned.
+Whats on your mind?
+* Jes, you haven't said much.
+Whats your take/ input?
+* LT, what are you hearing from home/train/road?

 ### To help bring content if the engagement/content is a bit stale:
 * Lets do a round, what is our shared context here?